Blended, On-Campus FAQs

 How many credits can I transfer into this program?

 At the discretion of the Ed.D. program director, up to six graduate level credits and three doctoral level credits may be transferred into the Ed.D. program.
 All transferrable credits had to be completed at the post-Master's level, in a field related to the program focus of the Ed.D., at a nationally accredited institution of higher education within the past five years.
 A grade of B or higher must be earned for the credits to be accepted.
+This policy is not applicable to graduates of Molloy College SBL/SDL programs.

 Will there be a discount for Catholic school educators?